PCLLAB/pcllab.github.io/docs/handbook/prep-experiments/new-sona.md

 - You must add "Learning Lab" as a user in each experiment in Sona.
 Either now, or after the experiment is created you will also need to add the 390 students that will be running the experiment as users.
 - Make the location for your experiment the PRCE 171 Waiting Room and instruct students to wait in that room for the experimenter.

-## Prepare paperwork for the Sona Coordinator (currently: Darryl Schneider)
+## Prepare paperwork for the Sona Coordinator (currently: Jill Gulker)

 You need to prepare the following items: